pxeemo/LySy/README.md

 We welcome contributions!
 If you have suggestions, bug reports, or features you'd like to see, please submit an issue or create a pull request.

+## Acknowledgements

+Thanks to [lrcgenerator.com](http://lrcgenerator.com/) and the [Musicolet Music Payer](https://play.google.com/store/apps/details?id=in.krosbits.musicolet) for inspiring the idea behind this project.

 ## License

 This project is licensed under the MIT License.
 See [LICENSE](./LICENSE) for details.